-The majority of the revenues are from federal sources (94%), state sources (5%), and miscellaneous sources (1%).
-The decrease in food sales and in increase in federal and state sources is due to the district participating in the Community Eligibility Provision, where every student is provided breakfast and lunch without cost and the long-term closure of school due to COVID-19.
+The majority of the revenues are from federal sources (94%), state sources (4%), and miscellaneous sources (<1%).
+The increase in food sales and in increase in federal and state sources is due to the district participating in the Community Eligibility Provision, where every student is provided breakfast and lunch without cost and the return to in-person instruction.
 The expenditures in this fund include staff salaries and benefits, supplies, and food costs.
-The fund balance at June 30, 2021 was \$797,168, an increase of \$218,267 from the previous year.
-The increase is due to additional revenue from the Community Eligibility Provision.
+The fund balance at June 30, 2022 was \$887,265, an increase of \$90,097 from the previous year.
+The increase is due to increased sales and additional revenue from the Community Eligibility Provision.